 Striking the balance between theoretical knowledge and practical application isn’t easy.
 Within any given team, it’s likely that some team members will be over-qualified for their role on paper, whereas others hold a wealth of first-hand experience.

-Jack Banks, Lead RPA Consultant at La Fosse Associates, sat down with Kieran Gilmurray, Global Head of Intelligent Automation for Pearson, to find out why he encourages his team to gain practical, hands-on experience alongside formal qualifications.
+La Fosse sat down with Kieran Gilmurray, Global Head of Intelligent Automation for Pearson, to find out why he encourages his team to gain practical, hands-on experience alongside formal qualifications.

 While I have worked with some very capable RPA developers who are not accredited, I have also met accredited RPA developers who have proven to be much weaker coders.
 I believe qualifications are good indicators that individuals have the discipline and ability to study and learn best practice techniques – yet this rigor needs to be backed up by ‘real world’ experience and reinforced by continual expert feedback.